Kings Cross to Liverpool Street via 13 stations walk

 - Walk half way down the concourse until you come to the huge clock (an important meeting point in the pre-smartphone era).
 Turn left here to exit the station by the entrance to the left of Costa Coffee.
 (This exit was built to enable vans carrying newspapers and parcels to enter and leave the station).
 You emerge onto the taxi ramp of Waterloo.

-- Train station history nerds might like to go to the back of the cycle racks and turn right for 50 metres.
-Here you can see the red metal bridge that used to carry the rail link to Waterloo East.
-It is now seems to be used for storage, with the grey-coloured passenger footbridge to Waterloo East visible above it.
+- Train station history nerds might like to go to the back of the cycle racks and turn right for 50 metres until you come to two stone portals on the left, with closed shutters that you can just about see through.
+Here you can see the bridge that used to carry the rail link to Waterloo East.
+It is now used for storage, with the passenger footbridge to Waterloo East visible above it.

 - To continue the walk, turn left (or turn right if coming from the cycle racks) and walk all the way down the taxi ramp.
 At the bottom cross a busy road (York Way), and beyond continue on the broad pedestrian route that slants under a railway bridge and brings you out behind the Royal Festival Hall.